Philip Kearny: Mexican War

-Kearny, disappointed with the lack of fighting he was seeing in the Army, resigned his commission in 1846, but returned to duty a month later at of the outbreak of the Mexican–American War.
+Kearny, disappointed with the lack of fighting he was seeing in the Army, resigned his commission in 1846, but returned to duty a month later at the outbreak of the Mexican–American War.
 Kearny was assigned to raise a troop of cavalry for the 1st U.S. Dragoons, Company F, in Terre Haute, Indiana.
 He spared no expense in recruiting his men and acquired 120 matched dapple gray horses with his own money.
 The unit was originally stationed at the Rio Grande but soon became the personal bodyguard for General Scott, the commander-in-chief of the Army in Mexico.
 Kearny was promoted to captain in December 1846.

 Kearny and his men participated in the battles of Contreras and Churubusco; in the latter engagement, Kearny led a daring cavalry charge and suffered a grapeshot wound to his left arm.
 It later had to be amputated.
 Kearny's courage earned him the respect of his soldiers and fellow officers alike; General-in-Chief Winfield Scott called him "a perfect soldier" and "the bravest man I ever knew."
 Kearny quickly returned to duty.
 When the U.S. Army entered Mexico City the following month, he had the personal distinction of being the first man through the gates of the city.

 Kearny was an original member of the Aztec Club of 1847, a military society for Army officers who served in Mexico in 1847.
 Its membership qualifications were later modified to include all American officers who served during the Mexican War and their male descendants.